tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 Charm Animal, and Fire Bolt).
 Magic items typically add a plus to a stat, or let you do something you couldn’t before.

-You get Experience Points (EP) for every stat roll (remember, that’s capabilities and skills) depending on how hard the target number was, for every point of damage inflicted, with unconsciousness and killed results worth more, and for every point of damage the caster of a spell takes to cast the spell.
-(Every spell costs the caster Damage to cast!).
-You also get EP for good ideas and for the group accomplishing significant goals.

 Maneuvers are how you use your stats.
 Some, like climbing a tree have a set difficulty.
 Others the GM sets the difficulty, from Routine (4) to Absurd (18).

-Activities are normally automatically successful if you have the equipment and time (tying up a captive, setting up camp, digging a ditch), but turn into GM moderated maneuvers if you don’t have the time or equipment (digging a ditch to hide in before the opponents you want to ambush show up).
+Activities are things that are normally automatically successful if you have the equipment and time (tying up a captive, setting up camp, digging a ditch), but turn into GM moderated maneuvers if you don’t have the time or equipment (digging a ditch to hide in before the opponents you want to ambush show up).

 There are 14 action sequences.
 These things like combat (one of the action sequences) where there is a general sequence you follow to do